-- Proposal 1: FOR the election of all six nominees for JBS Director. - Proposal 2: FOR the election of all three nominees for Equity Director. - Proposal 3: FOR the approval of the advisory vote on executive compensation. - Proposal 4: FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2013.
+Proposal 1: FOR the election of all six nominees for JBS Director.
+Proposal 2: FOR the election of all three nominees for Equity Director.
+Proposal 3: FOR the approval of the advisory vote on executive compensation.
+Proposal 4: FOR the approval of the terms of the performance goals established for the Short-Term Management Incentive Plan.
+Proposal 5: FOR the approval of the terms of the performance goals established for the Long Term Incentive Plan.
+Proposal 6: FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2014.